ludicast/node-box/README.md

     boxFetcher.fetchExtensions token, ["jpg", "gif", "png"], (images)->
       # do stuff to images

+## How do I test

+If you have `jasmine-node` installed:

+    jasmine-node --coffee spec/

 ## A note on coffeescript

 All code, tests and samples are right now written in coffeescript.
 However, the outputted npm is usable in vanilla js projects all the same.